patrickfav/website-favre/content/articles/2019-09-26-how-to-convert-a-byte-array-to-a-hex-string-in-java/index.md

 ```

-You can check it out on [Github: bytes-java](https://github.com/patrickfav/bytes-java).
+You can check it out on [GitHub: bytes-java](https://github.com/patrickfav/bytes-java).

 Option 4: Apache Commons Codec
 ------------------------------

-Of course there is the good 'ol [commons codecs](https://commons.apache.org/proper/commons-codec/). (**_warning opinion ahead_**) _While working on the project outlined above I analyzed the code and was quite disappointed; a lot of duplicate unorganized code, obsolete and exotic codecs probably only useful for very few and quite over engineered and slow implementations of popular codecs (specifically Base64).
+Of course there is the good 'ol [commons codecs](https://commons.apache.org/proper/commons-codec/). (**_warning opinion ahead_**) _While working on the project outlined above I analyzed the code and was quite disappointed; a lot of duplicate unorganized code, obsolete and exotic codecs probably only useful for very few and quite overengineered and slow implementations of popular codecs (specifically Base64).
 I therefore would make an informed decision if you want to use it or an alternative._ Anyways, if you still want to use it, here is a code snippet:

 ```
 import org.apache.commons.codec.binary.Hex;